Discover your potential savings with our ROI Calculator

 Good Clinical Practices (GCP)

-GCP is a global standard by the International Conference on Harmonization (ICH), which focuses on the moral aspects of clinical trials, stipulating that the interests of corporations are not to be prioritized above human life in clinical trials where human subjects are involved.
+Good Clinical Practices (GCP) are a global standard established by the International Council for Harmonisation (ICH) and focus on the ethical and scientific aspects of clinical trials, ensuring that the interests of corporations are never prioritized above human life when human subjects are involved.

 Good Laboratory Practices (GLP)